-Meanwhile lets just say that we are proud David Cassis contributed a whooping 13 entries.
+But we are proud to say that David Cassis contributed 13 entries already.

 The American College of Radiology, the Society of Breast Imaging, and the National Comprehensive Cancer Network (NCCN), recommend that all women have yearly mammograms beginning at age 40.
 Women at high risk may benefit from starting earlier.
 What is Breast Density?
 Breasts are made up of a mixture of fibrous and glandular tissue and fatty […]